Cart

 UK and US crochet terminology

-It would be great if crochet terms were the same all over the world, wouldn't it be?
+It would be great if crochet terms were standardised worldwide, wouldn't it?
 Unfortunately, that's not the case.

-Patterns from British magazines and Australia-based designers often use UK terms, while American designers often use US terms.
-So that means you have to check which one you're looking at!
+Patterns from British magazines and Australia-based designers often use British crochet terms, while American designers often use American crochet terms.
+That means you have to check which one you're looking at.

 The difference between UK and US crochet terms

-Why is there a difference between UK and US crochet terms?
+Why is there a difference, and what's the main difference between UK and US crochet terms?

-I don't know why there's a difference between the two terminologies.
+I'm unsure why there's a difference between the two terminologies.
 I do know what the difference is based on: the UK terminology refers to the number of loops on your hook, and the US terminology refers to the number of yarnovers when pulling up your first loop.
+That also answers what the main difference between these sets of terminology is!

 Crochet terms conversion chart